sundeepbassi/supershop_v1/README.md

 - As the dog products keywords was very popular the title of the e-commerce shop was changed from The supershop for doggy things to the supershop for dog products, so as to optimise the search engine optimisation.

+- The main navigation headings were changed to:

+- All Dog Products

+- Dog Accessories

+- Dog Food

+- Dog Clothes

+The above  were changed as a result of doing the keyword research in google and and wordtracker.com.
+This was also done with the search engine module in the code institute module.

+The SEO Implementations in HTML and the alt tags still need to be done,

+and Other SEO Implementations

+and Content is King

 Web Marketing
+Marketing Types Challenge
+In our last videos, we explained some of the pros and cons of each marketing type, and we talked about which businesses they suit.

+In this unit we’re going to challenge you to use what you have learned and plan which marketing types to use for an ecommerce business.

+Using the ecommerce business idea you chose for the keywords and content challenges:
+Your own project idea (possibly for your final project)

+Plan out which marketing types you think would work best for your chosen business.
+Jot down which ones you think the business would benefit from using, and why.

+Questions to ask yourself

+Who are your users?

+- My users are dog lovers who want to purchase dog products.

+Which online platforms would you find lots of your users?

+- The online platforms where I would find lots of users would be facebook, youtube, instagram, tiktok and twitter.

+Would your users use social media?
+If yes, which platforms do you think you would find them on?

+- Yes my users would use social media and the platforms that I would find them on are facebook, youtube, instagram, tiktok and twitter.

+What do your users need?
+Could you meet that need with useful content?
+If yes, how could you best deliver that content to them?

+Would your business run sales or offer discounts?
+How do you think your users would most like to hear about these offers?

+What are the goals of your business?
+Which marketing strategies would offer the best ways to meet those goals?

+Would your business have a budget to spend on advertising?
+Or would it need to work with free or low cost options to market itself?

+- As this is a start up E-Commerce site there would not be a budget for advertising therefore it would need to work with free and low cost options to market itself.

+Tips
+Research other ecommerce businesses that sell similar products or services to your idea.
+What marketing practices do they employ?
+Which ones appear to be working best?
+Document your process.
+If you are planning for your final project, keep this documentation for your README.
+Give yourself around 10 to 15 mins to work on this.
+By the end of this exercise you should have a list of possible marketing strategies you could use for your chosen business.
+Remember, if you’re using this exercise to plan for your final project, keep this documentation for your README.

 Newsletter